lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

-In our example <code>.tile</code> will darken and very slightly scale up across the first half of the animation over a period of 1s, as defined in the animation property on <code>.tile</code>.
+In our example <code>.tile</code> will darken and very slightly scale up across the first half of the animation, then return to its original state.
+The animation will take place over a period of 1s, as defined in the animation property on <code>.tile</code>.
 Notice that any number of percentages can be added between 0% and 100%.

 ### Browser prefixes

-Unfortunately in production it’s still necessary to include -moz and -webkit vendor prefixes in the following manner:
+Unfortunately in production it’s still necessary to include <code>-moz</code> and <code>-webkit</code> vendor prefixes in the following manner:

 {{< highlight scss >}}
 @-webkit-keyframes pulse {